PATLITE-Corporation/LR6-USB_windows_java_example/README.md

 The outline of the sample program for controlling LR-USB by communication protocol is described.

-The purpose of this program is to control windows in python without using the DLL provided by Patlite.
+The purpose of this program is to control windows in java without using the DLL provided by Patlite.

 ![LR6-USB-group-s.png](https://cdn3.volusion.com/zfyub.tbqzg/v/vspfiles/photos/LR6-USBK-4T.jpg?v-cache=1627546983"LR6-USB-group-s.png")